bandinopla/bandijoystick/src/docs/overview.md

 Scan the QR code with your phone!

 **That's it!** You can now control your app using the phone as a joystick!

+# Contributing
+Check [CONTRIBUTING GUIDE](https://github.com/bandinopla/bandijoystick/blob/main/CONTRIBUTING.md) to know how the project is structured.